Frequently Asked Questions

 Do you have presenters at your club meetings?

 We try to get a good presenter for every club meeting, although this is not always possible.
 In 2018 we had some great presenters including Phil Hallam, Craig Domouras (Waterfalls of Tasmania), Jason Futrill (TassieGrammer), Jasper Da Seymour, Phil Kuruvita, Cam Blake, Nick Monk and Pete McCarron.
-2019 is shaping-up to be just as good with Nat Mendham, Robert Groom, Andrew Wilson, Deb Sulzberger and Hilary Younger already booked.
+2019 has been just as good, with Nat Mendham, Robert Groom, Andrew Wilson and Deb Sulzberger already welcomed and David Maynard and Hilary Younger still to come.
 See our ‘Events’ page for more details on these great presenters.

 Do you have club excursions?